rikulo/rikulo-docs/docs/Layouts/Anchor_Layout.md

 The profile's anchor attribute specifies the *so-called* anchor view.
 For example,

     foo.profile.text = "anchor: parent";
+    foo.profile.anchor = "parent"; //it is equivalent to the previous statement

 Then, the position of the given view, `foo` in the previous example, will depend on the anchor view, `foo.parent` in the previous example.
 How the given view is exactly positioned depends on another attribute called `location`.
 Please refer to the next section for details.